notsafeadults64/CharGrinn_Modlist/README.md

 13. Open Inventory Menu, go to Scrolls
 14. Select your preferred "Humble Beginnings" background
 15. Cast as magic to apply
+16. Dump all unused "Humble Beginning" scrolls in the empty chest in the Skyrim Unbound room
-16. Hit enter and select Continue
+17. Hit enter and select Continue
-17. Play
+18. Play

 **OSTIM PROFILES**